 Internal processes will also need to be examined.
 For example, it will be necessary to close the nominal month end for the period before a VAT return can be finalised and submitted.
 This could also have a significant impact on year-end processes.

 We will provide more information on system changes at a later time.
-We will also be running a series of webinars later in the year to show you the process changes and how they might affect your business.
+We will also be running a series of webinars to show you the process changes and how they might affect your business:

 VAT payment deadlines

-In practice, the VAT return for the period of April 1st 2019 to June 30th 2019 is due for payment by August 7th 2019.
-This deadline may have an impact on your current monthly and year-end accounting procedures.
+In practice, the VAT return for the period of 1st April 2019 to 30th June 2019 is due for payment by 7th August 2019.
+Please be aware that the 1st April 2019 deadline may have an impact on your current monthly and year-end accounting procedures.

 Need more details?